ClementTsang/bottom/README.md

 - This project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop).

-- This application was written with the following libraries:
+- This application was written with the following libraries, and would otherwise not be possible:

   - [backtrace](https://github.com/rust-lang/backtrace-rs)
   - [chrono](https://github.com/chronotope/chrono)